Today we’re sharing these pre k color by number sheets for young kids to have fun and learn!

 If you’re using these worksheets with kids who can’t read yet, there’s a simple tip to allowing your child to do this worksheet on their own.
 After you’ve printed off the page they’ll be working on, just separate out the crayons they need and color each crayon in with the appropriate color.

-In order to encourage learning sight words, you can color the crayon keys in with your child then show them the word.
+In order to encourage learning sight words, you can color the crayon keys in with your child and then show them the word.
 Tell them a color, then have them point to the correct word.
 Over time, this pairing repetition can help them learn what each word is.

 Benefits Of Color by Number Printables

-Often as parents, we turn to coloring pages because they’re a quick, cheap and easy activity to keep kids occupied but they really have so many benefits for kids!
+Often as parents, we turn to coloring pages because they’re a quick, cheap, and easy activity to keep kids occupied but they really have so many benefits for kids!

 First, they’re great for working on fine motor skills.
 Those little hand muscles have to hold on tightly to the crayons, which increases their strength.
-Coloring is also a great time to have kids learn the proper way to hold pen, pencils, and crayons.
+Coloring is also a great time to have kids learn the proper way to hold pens, pencils, and crayons.

-Color by number worksheets also help kids with introductory math concepts, like number recognition.
+Color by number worksheets also helps kids with introductory math concepts, like number recognition.
 In order to color each section, the child must be able to recognize the number at the bottom of the page, then find each corresponding space in the coloring sheet with that number.

 These worksheets also help children increase their focus and perseverance.
 It takes several minutes for kids to color the entire picture.